randomboi404/HyprDE/README.md

 > [!CAUTION]
 > The script modifies your `grub` or `systemd-boot` config to enable NVIDIA DRM.

+---

+### **What this project does differently than the original HyDE:**

+- Includes my custom dotfiles, with different default settings, keybindings, etc.
+- Adds an option to install an additional **'CyberRe'** GRUB theme and a custom wallpaper.
+- Configures various features out of the box, such as:
+  - OBS Studio screen recording
+  - GPU-based screen recording
+  - Pyprland zoom support
+  - Changing the default power button behavior
+  - Adjusting GRUB timeout, etc.
+- Automatically sets up support for **Lutris gaming** by installing Vulkan drivers, etc.
+- Configures **BTRFS Snapper support** if BTRFS is installed with the correct subvolumes.
+- Sets up a **pacman hook** to back up `/boot` in case of kernel updates.
+- Adds a script to easily stow all configs from the `Configs/` directory.
+- Installs various additional packages (modifiable via pkg_* files).
+- And...
+Many More!

+---

 To install, execute the following commands:

 ```shell